5. Fuji X-M1

 It has Micro Four Thirds sensor with 16.1 megapixels, it has a slightly better 3-inch tilting monitor with 1,037K dots.
 It shoots 8 fps and has an incredibly extensive range of Art Filters.
 It has some surprisingly advanced features, but nothing that stands out.
 With no viewfinder, 1080 pixel videos, and barely cheaper than the much better OM-D E-M10, it’s not exactly topping the list.
 It’s only $549 with the lens.

 3. Nikon 1 J5

 It’s has a pretty small 1-inch sensor with 20.8 megapixels, alongside the standard 3-inch tilting screen, with slightly improved 1,037K dots.
 It has a lightning fast continuous shooting of 60fps, and it even has 4K video (more than the rest on this list can say).
 The videos are only 15fps, though, so that makes the 4K barely worth it.
 It has no viewfinder, and the sensor is incredibly small.
-But the camera itself is very small with incredible usability.
-It’s everything we love Nikon for - a very fast hybrid autofocus system and insanely high-speed shooting modes.
-It also looks very cute.
+But the camera itself is tiny with incredible usability.
+It’s everything we love Nikon for – a high-speed hybrid autofocus system and insanely high-speed shooting modes.
+It also looks adorable.
 Priced at $496.95.

 2. Panasonic GF7